Last week we gathered our supplies and got to stitching! If you missed Part 2, you can find it here.

 Once you divide the project into sections with the ditching, you are ready to play.

 Take each section and play with a new design.
+Remember the drawings you did in the first workshop?
+Try stitching them.
 You can quilt each area with a different motif or pattern.
 You can plan out each like-section with specific designs.
+Try several different things.
+The more you play, the more you learn.

 All about the All-Over: